dwreeves/dbt_pca/README.md

 - **tol** (`bool`; default: `5e-8`) - Tolerance to use when checking for convergence.
 - **deterministic_column_seeding** (`bool`; default: `False`) - If True, seed the initial column in a factor calculation with the alphanumerically first column.
 This guarantees the sign of the eigenvector even when normalized, but is significantly slower to converge.
 It is strongly recommended to keep this turned off.

-Some default values vary based on the database engine being used, and whether `materialized='pca'` is set.
+Some default values vary based on the database engine being used, and whether `calculate_in_steps` is enabled.

 ## Setting method options globally